-In Intracapsular cataract surgery, an even bigger incision is made on the cornea and the lens and the surrounding lens capsule are removed all at once.
-Since this type of cataract surgery has more complications, it is performed less often nowadays.
+In Intracapsular cataract surgery, an even bigger incision is made on the cornea, and the lens and the surrounding lens capsule are removed all at once.
+Since this cataract surgery has more complications, it is performed less often nowadays.

 Who Can Do Lens Replacement Surgery?

-Cataracts occur not only in the elderlies, but also in the young people.
+Cataracts occur not only in the elderly but also in young people.
 Trauma, certain medications, and genetic conditions can lead to cataracts even at a young age.
-So, the patients who have blurry vision or difficulty in reading, driving at night, and looking at screens can undergo lens replacement surgery, no matter what age they are.
+So, patients with blurry vision or difficulty reading, driving at night, and looking at screens can undergo lens replacement surgery, no matter what age they are.

 Best Cataract Surgeons in Iran

-Choosing a good cataract surgeon has an effective role in the outcome of the operation as well as in reducing the postoperative complications.
-Luckily, Iran has the best eye surgeons in the world who have been graduated from top medical universities in Iran and other countries.
-Iranian eye surgeons first consider the physical and mental conditions of the patients and then, they choose the best methods of anesthesia and surgery for the patients.
+Choosing a good cataract surgeon has an effective role in the operation's outcome and in reducing postoperative complications.
+Luckily, Iran has the best eye surgeons worldwide who have graduated from top medical universities in Iran and other countries.
+Iranian eye surgeons first consider the patient's physical and mental conditions, then choose the best methods of anesthesia and surgery for the patient.
 As a result, you can rely on the experience and knowledge of cataract surgeons in Iran and enjoy the outcome of the surgery.